 Harvard Medical School CME Online is a learning center providing doctors, researchers, and health care professionals around the world with medical education that is current, authoritative, trustworthy, and accessible.
 HMS CME Online hosts two blogs for health care professionals, Trends in Medicine and Lean Forward.

 Trends in Medicine is a site where medical professionals can find and share carefully researched and thoughtfully written content with one another on a global scale.
 It focuses on current developments in medicine and health care including drugs, tools, treatments, and therapies that have been recently introduced, are being developed, or are in research worldwide, as well as on emerging health care issues that affect medical communities around the globe.
+Trends in Medicine is evidence-based and you will be expected to cite recent research to back up your theme.

 Lean Forward is focused on creating conversation around issues of public health policy, medical ethics, medical education, and health care delivery—issues that are in the news or subjects that aren’t being talked about but should be.
+What do you want your colleagues to do or know about the issues you are passionate about?
+This is the place to state your case.
+Citing research is highly encouraged, but you are allowed to express your opinions as well.

 We accept guest submissions from credentialed health care professionals.